By Mechelle Gilford, Ed.S., NBCT

 Neurodivergent teachers often face unique challenges that make navigating the educational landscape difficult.
 These include:

-• Constant need to prove oneself: Neurodivergent teachers often feel pressure to conform to neurotypical standards, which can be exhausting.
+- A constant need to prove oneself: As previously stated, neurodivergent teachers often feel pressure to conform to neurotypical standards, which can be exhausting.
 However, neurodivergent teachers shouldn’t have to work harder just to be seen as competent.

-• Lack of understanding and support: Many schools and administrators may not have a deep understanding of neurodiversity, which can make obtaining accommodations and support difficult.
+- Lack of understanding and support: Many schools and administrators may not profoundlyunderstand neurodiversity, making obtaining accommodations and support difficult.

-• Social challenges: Neurodivergent teachers may struggle with social interactions, leading to feelings of isolation.
+- Social challenges: Neurodivergent teachers may struggle with social cues and interactions, leading to feelings of isolation, especially if they don’t wear pink on Wednesday.

 Overcoming Challenges: